youngfrigo/IF1-Summative-1/README.md

 ### Pre-requisites

-There are some prerequisites that need to be completed to use the Equation Generator:

 Install Python3

 - The latest version of Python can be downloaded from the official Python website, https://www.python.org/downloads/.
 The latest version at the time of writing this document – January 2025 – is Python 3.13.1.